brandur/sorg/content/drafts/ruby-scale.md

   point will cause a regression.
 * Heavy reliance on exception tracking services like Sentry and Rollbar to tell us what's happening.
-Errors in production aren't an "if"; they're an absolute certainty.
+Errors in production aren't an "if"; they're a "when".
 * Canary deploys to help detect problems early, and contain the fallout in the inevitable case of a bad deploy.

-If Ruby code hasn't been run, it doesn't work.
-Even if it's been run, if it doesn't have 100% line coverage in testing, then there's probably still something in there doesn't work.
+If Ruby code hasn't been run, it almost certainly doesn't work.
+Even if it's been run and everything works today, without total test coverage something is bound to break tomorrow.

 !fig src="/assets/ruby-scale/knot.jpg" caption="Without constraints, code becomes a tight knot as modules bleed into each other."